joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 ```

 You should see the change reflected immediately in the UI.
 If you have
-the Chrome JavaScript Console open you should also that the
+the Chrome JavaScript Console open you should also see that the
 transaction was logged.

 While Om Next requires a little bit more work over just banging on
-atoms, it should now be readily apparent that Om Next streamlines the
+atoms, it should now be apparent that Om Next streamlines the
 construction of declarative reusable components.
 The disciplined
 separation of application state reads and mutations means you can
 scale up your application without rapid expansion of your complexity